onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - user should be able to upload a document from a mobile device

 ### 5. Cross-device with SMS in Spanish
-(on one of the desktop browsers and both Android Chrome and iOS Safari mobile browsers)
+(on private mode of one of the desktop browsers and both Android Chrome and iOS Safari mobile browsers)

+that doesn't have media recorder API support (Chrome on iOS)

 Given user is